neondatabase/website/content/docs/guides/prisma.md

 ## Use connection pooling with Prisma

-Serverless functions typically require a large number of database connections.
+Serverless functions can end up requiring a large number of database connections as demand increases.
 If you use serverless functions in your application, it is recommended that you use a pooled Neon connection string with the `pgbouncer=true` option, as shown:

 <CodeBlock shouldWrap>